 Direct Acting Antivirals (DAAs)

-Sustained virologic response (SVR) refers to an inability to detect the hepatitis C virus in the blood 24 weeks after the completion of therapy.
-If this is achieved, a person is considered cured of the virus.
-It is important to note that cure does not protect against re-infection.
-Cure rates depend not only on the genotype of hepatitis C, but also on a person’s previous treatment experience and other factors in his or her medical history.
-The following is therefore a guideline that provides a general idea of cure rates with current medications for the most common genotypes in Canada.
+Sustained virologic response (SVR) refers to the inability to detect the hepatitis C virus in the blood 12 and/or 24 weeks after the completion of therapy.
+If this is achieved, a person is cured of hepatitis C. It is important to note that cure does not protect against re-infection.
+In addition, if advanced liver fibrosis is present prior to treatment, long-term monitoring including abdominal ultrasound may still be required after virologic cure, in order to screen for liver cancer.

 Side Effects of Therapy

-The future of hepatitis C lies in the education of health care providers and the public so that professionals can identify and offer treatment when possible to the many individuals with this curable condition.
-Experts are optimistic that research into new therapeutic options for hepatitis C and an ongoing interest in learning more about this condition over the coming years will result in the following:
+The future of hepatitis C lies in the education of healthcare providers and the public so that we can identify and consider treatment in all individuals with this curable condition.
+Now, with broad public access to therapy for all individuals with hepatitis C, the goals include: